tmuguet/ubuntu-phone-itunes-sync/README.md

 ![Playlists in the Music app](http://thomasmuguet.info/img/pages/projects-2015-04-06-itunes-synchronization-for-the-ubuntu-phone/screenshot.png)

-This script has been tested with latest iTunes (12.2) with a BQ Aquaris 4.5 Ubuntu Edition running r24 and Music app 2.2.892.
+This script has been tested with latest iTunes (12.3) with a BQ Aquaris 4.5 Ubuntu Edition running OTA 8.5 and Music app 2.2.945.
 Should work with previous versions (at least iTunes 12.0, Ubuntu r20 and Music app 2.0).

 ## Requirements